9 Ways to Take Advantage of Unexpectedly Nice Weather Around DC | Washingtonian (DC)

-Washington winters are long and dreary, an tedious parade of overcast days.
+Washington winters are long and dreary, a tedious parade of overcast days.
 When the weather improves, don’t wait to take advantage of it: The monotony will return soon.
 Here are 9 ideas for enjoying unseasonably nice weather before it passes:

 Take a walk near water